Setup and Configuration for Makerkit Next.js Prisma

 - Install and run Makerkit locally

-- Verify everything works
+- Verify the development environment works

-- Configure for B2B (organizations-only mode)
+- Configure organizations-only mode for B2B

 - Understand the project structure